 Although I don’t produce my own show, I participate in other people’s shows and I simply love the comraderie.
 On the “Pioneer Series” for Heartland Labor Forum, I’ve interviewed women in traditionally male-identified jobs: a female pilot, firefighter, drummer, mail carrier, electrician.
 For “The Tenth Voice,” I interviewed a woman in a gay marriage who shared candidly about the validity, as well as travails, of seeking recognition for her committed bond.
 I also wrote and starred with Tom Edmondson in a four-episode soap opera called: “Fatal Femmes and the Derringer Dame”.
-With Bill Clause, KKFI Event Coordinator, I conducted a class in writing comedy for the radio.
+With Bill Clause, former KKFI Event Coordinator, I conducted a class in writing comedy for the radio.
 This effort resulted in a one hour success called “Radio for Laughs”.
 With Russ Simmons, I co-host the “Take Two” spot which involves reviewing independently made films and art-house movies currently showing in Kansas City.
 This “Take Two” is my newest venture with KKFI.

 I was a former psychotherapist in my own practice here in Kansas City for decades before coming to KKFI.
 Originally from Nashville, Tennessee, I made my home in Kansas City because the people and the spirit up here are simply a continuing delight (though I have to admit, I do miss those grits!).